MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### OpenText Livelink/RM
 _Publisher: BA Insight_

 With BA Insight's OpenText Livelink Connector, users are able to search both Livelink and Microsoft data with a single query.
-Security defined in Livelink is automatically reflected in the search experience, which ensures that users only see content for which they are authorized.
+Security defined in Livelink is automatically reflected in the search experience, which ensures that users only see content for which they're authorized.
 Ultimately, users can find everything they need in one place.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/livelink-connector-sharepoint-azure-elasticsearch/)